Tattooed and Tenacious: Inked Women in California’s History

 Whether done to ensure a long and happy life, to enhance a woman’s features, or as part of a complex puberty ritual, almost every California tribe has a tattooing tradition.

-While tribes like the Pomo, Eastern Miwok, and Chukchansi practiced body tattooing, Indigenous California women most commonly inked their chins.
+While tribes like the Pomo, Eastern Miwok, and Chukchansi practiced body tattooing, California native women most commonly inked their chins.
 Designs varied by tribe, but usually consisted of straight lines of varying thicknesses, dots, or zig zag-type lines.
 Often, a female elder held special knowledge of tattooing and any related rituals, making these women the earliest female tattooists in the state.

 Chin tattoos became less and less common throughout the twentieth century as the U.S. government attempted to permanently erase Native traditions and cultures.
 But now, some California Native women have revived the practice, permanently inking their faces using the same hand tattooing process as their ancestors.
 Bertha Peters and Lyn Risling, pictured below, are just two contemporary Native women who chose to get tattooed with their tribes’ traditional designs.